 Tests like this help us understand not only a pair of similar but different lens trios in a (semi) controlled space, but also shines a light on our own likes and awarenesses.

-My tolerance of gimmicks, forced looks based on exaggerated lens perspective, compression or shallow depth of field is waning.
-My need these days is for the process to become invisible, for it to be a supporting process for me to capture the life I see, not the excuse in itself, nor the creative driver alone.
+My tolerance for gimmicks, forced looks based on exaggerated lens perspective, compression or shallow depth of field is waning, it probably came to a head some time around 2000 to be honest.
+My need these days is for the process to become invisible, for it to be a supporting of the way I see life, not the excuse to take the image, or the sole creative driver.

 I would once take images driven purely by the excitement of learning new gear and techniques, but now I just need it to be my eyes and my memory without an obvious opinion added.
 I will admit video is for me more in that past space, which may explain why I keep going with it.

 The Olympus lenses like most lenses in the MFT format, are more than that.
-They are always useable without panicky mental DOF math, always harmonious with my way of seeing and photographing the world (and the same with video capture?).
+They are always useable without panicky mental DOF math, always harmonious with my way of seeing and photographing the world (and the same with video capture?), but also fully capable of providing depth control.

-I find myself less impressed with super fast aperture lenses these days, unless they have the benefit of the MFT or APS-c format.
-In video in particular, I find f4 on a full frame (2.8 APS-c/Super 35 or f2 MFT) is about perfect.
+I find myself less impressed with super fast aperture lenses these days, unless they have the benefit of the MFT or APS-c format and I find myself suspicious of the compromises made to achieve them.
+In video in particular, I find f4 on a full frame (2.8 APS-c/Super 35 or f2 MFT) is about perfect, but I will give it to the Olympus designers, these super fast primes are more than “just” fast glass.

-MFT to me is not a choice of size or price as much as a preference for it’s way of seeing.
-It makes me feel safe, it throws few moments of technical fear in my face and just gets the job done without tell tale signs of process.
+MFT to me is not a choice driven by size or price as much as a preference for it’s way of seeing.
+It throws few moments of technical fear in my face while I work and just gets the job done without tell tale signs of the process.

 For fun I did a couple of closeups below, the Magenta adjusted Oly file on the left.